 This course provides students with a working model of leadership to guide their personal leadership development.
 It also exposes students to insights about leadership from respected commentators, scholars, and practitioners through the ages.
-Finally, it provides students with an opportunity to actively "do" leadership through a semester-long leadership project.
+Finally, it provides students with an opportunity to actively "do" leadership through experiential learning activities.